-- In one episode of The Simpsons, there is an Obituary Montage for words that were taken out of the dictionary.
+- In one episode of The Simpsons, there is one of these for words that were taken out of the dictionary.

 - In another episode, Homer daydreams about making an acceptance speech and a robot killing him for going over the time limit.
-The robot then segues into an Obituary Montage, of which the first photo is Homer himself.
+The robot then segues into this trope, of which the first photo is Homer himself.

 - Family Guy satirized it in an episode.
-A New Year's Eve 2000 news broadcast plays an Obituary Montage of noted people who have passed in the last millennium, including Joan of Arc and, um, Norman Fell.
+A New Year's Eve 2000 news broadcast plays a variant of this trope, of noted people who have passed in the last millennium, including Joan of Arc and, um, Norman Fell.

 - Shows up in Robot Chicken, where it cycles past two cast members who apparently died improbable deaths.
-Seth Green is disappointed in how lame the montage was, and starts murdering other cast members to improve it.
+Seth Green is disappointed in how lame and short the montage was and starts murdering other cast members to improve it.

 - Also shows up in an episode of Inside Job (2021), with a look back at the Reptoids which were lost over the last year.